Quantum machine learning using atom-in-molecule-based fragments selected on-the-fly: Conclusion

-Using amons with at most seven heavy atoms, chemical accuracy ($\sim$1 kcal/mol) is reached for most covalently bound systems.
-Since identical amons are common to diverse chemistries of arbitrary query molecules, our results suggest that an amon training set of very finite size and consisting of small to medium sized molecules will suffice to generate accurate and efficient AML models applicable to a practically infinite number of chemical systems.
-Therefore, we think it evident that high-level reference energies, such as post-Hartree-Fock or Quantum Monte Carlo methods, are no longer prohibitive for future AML models, effectively promising to finally sidestep the various issues which plague many of the common DFT approximations~\cite{Perdew2017Science}.
-Future work will deal with developments of more sophisticated amon selection procedures to also account for distorted or reactive structures, predictions of other extensive properties, and extensions of the amon pool to include further chemical elements, as well as open-shell, charged and electronically excited species.
+To conclude, our numerical evidence suggests that a finite set of small to medium sized building block molecules (dubbed ``amons'') is sufficient for the automatized generation of quantum machine learning models with favorable combination of efficiency, accuracy, scalability, and transferability.
+Given an amon dictionary, such models can be used to rapidly estimate ground state quantum properties of large and real materials with chemical accuracy.
+Consequently, we think it evident that atomistic simulation protocols reaching the accuracy of high-level reference methods, such as post-Hartree-Fock or quantum Monte Carlo, for large systems are no longer prohibitive in the foreseeable future, effectively sidestepping the various accuracy issues which have plagued many common DFT approximations~\cite{Perdew2017Science}.
+Other future work will deal with amon dictionary extensions to more degrees of freedom and more chemical elements.
+Eventually, open-shell, reactive, charged and electronically excited species can be considered.